mjakeman/extension-manager/po/README.md

 ```bash
 sudo dnf install meson
 ```
+For other distributions, refer to your distribution package manager.

 If you want to regenerate the `pot` file (i.e. when it hasn't been updated in a while), there are a few steps that need to be followed:

-### Update POTFILES with latest source files
+1. Update `POTFILES` with latest source files

 Replace the contents of `POTFILES` with the output of the `print-source-files.sh` script.
 Make sure to run it from this directory (`./po`).

 Like this:
 ```bash